Top 10 Mick Jagger Solo Songs

 # 6 – Lonely At The Top

-Continuing with our top 10 Mick Jagger songs list, we revert to Mick Jagger’s debut solo album She’s The Boss.
-The song “Lonely At The Top,” was the only song released on any of Mick Jagger’s four solo albums that was written by Mick Jagger and Keith Richards.
-It was released as the album’s second single.
+Continuing with our top 10 Mick Jagger songs list, we revert to Mick Jagger’s debut solo album, She’s The Boss.
+The song “Lonely At The Top” was the only track released on any of Mick Jagger’s four solo albums to be written by Mick Jagger and Keith Richards.
+It was released as the second single from the album.
 It became a top 10 hit on the United States Billboard Mainstream Rock Music Charts.

 # 5 – Old Habits Die Hard